-Since direct measurements of the magnetic field of exoplanets are currently impossible, the indirect methods are broadly used, for example, using the radio observations.
+Since direct measurements of the magnetic field of exoplanets are currently impossible, indirect methods are broadly used, for example, using radio observations.
 There exist a number of attempts to detect the radio emission from the planet HD 209458b.
 However, because of the large distances, attempts to detect the radio emission from exoplanets have yet been unsuccessful.

 “The planet’s magnetosphere was relatively small being only 2.9 planetary radii corresponding to a magnetic moment of only 10% of the magnetic moment of Jupiter” — explained Kislyakova, a graduate of the Lobachevsky State University of Nizhny Novgorod.
 According to her, it is consistent with the estimates of the effectiveness of the planetary dynamo for this planet.

 “This method can be used for every planet, including Earth-like planets, if there exist an extended high energetic hydrogen envelope around them” – summarized Maxim Khodachenko.